gt-next: General Translation Next.js SDK: withGTConfig

 });

-• Parameters such as apiKey and projectId can be set directly in the configuration or as environment variables.
+* Parameters like `apiKey` and `projectId` can be set directly in the configuration or as environment variables.

-• Advanced parameters such as renderSettings and _batchInterval allow fine-grained control over translation behaviour and performance.
+* Advanced parameters like `renderSettings` and `_batchInterval` allow fine-grained control over translation behaviour and performance.